Skip to content

 plot(x, petab_prob)

 The training loop above is intentionally minimal.
-In practice, Optimisers.jl and related packages can be used to build training loops with learning-rate schedules, gradient clipping, early stopping, logging, etc.
+In practice, Optimisers.jl and related packages can be used to add learning-rate schedules, gradient clipping, early stopping, and logging.
+It is also worth noting that plain Adam is often inefficient for SciML problems, and to address this PEtab.jl supports more effective strategies such as curriculum training, multiple shooting, and combinations thereof (see below).

 Next steps